HTTP-RPC/Sierra/README.md

 * `weightBy()` - specifies the amount of excess space in a container that should be allocated to the component
 * `with()` - accepts a callback that can be used to set properties or invoke methods on the component

-Finally, these `UIBuilder` methods can be used to declare spacer cells in column and row panels:
+Finally, these `UIBuilder` methods can be used to declare spacer cells in column and row panels, similar to `BoxLayout`:

 * `strut()` - declares a fixed-size spacer cell
 * `glue()` - declares a flexible spacer cell